nicokubi/penetrance/README.md

 ### Prior Specification

-PenEstim provides the user with a flexible approach to prior specification, balancing customization with an easy-to-use workflow.
+Penetrance provides the user with a flexible approach to prior specification, balancing customization with an easy-to-use workflow.
 In addition to providing default prior distributions, the package allows users to customize the priors by including existing penetrance estimates